Mastodon is a social network. Some people say it’s similar to Twitter, but it’s way better.

 Anybody can run a Mastodon instance

-Maybe you want a social network just for people at your school, or just for people in that club you run.
+Maybe you want a social network just for people in your soccer league.
 You can set that up.
-If you run a Mastodon instance, you can decide what its policies will be, who is allowed to join, etc. Your instance will federate (trade data) with every other Mastodon instance, unless you block some instances you don’t like.
+If you run a Mastodon instance, you can decide what its policies will be, who is allowed to join, etc. Your instance will share content with every other Mastodon instance, unless you block some instances you don’t like.

 Want to try Mastodon?

 It’s all pretty easy, and there are lots of helpful people around who can help you if you get stuck on any of this.
 I’m one of those people, so ask me if you need help figuring out anything on Mastodon.

 Come find me on Mastodon!